Laws regarding rape: Consent

-The mere fact that a person allows sexual connection to be performed on them, does not automatically mean that they are legally consenting.
-If that person allows sexual connection due to coercion (e.g., under force, threats or fear of force; when he/she is asleep or very intoxicated; if he/she is affected by an intellectual, mental, or physical condition or impairment of a certain nature and degree; when he/she is mistaken about the partner's identity), then he/she is not legally consenting.
+A person allowing sexual connection to be performed on them does not automatically mean that they are legally consenting.
+If that person allows sexual connection due to coercion (e.g., under force, threats or fear of force; when he/she is asleep or affected by alcohol or a drug; if he/she is affected by an intellectual, mental, or physical condition or impairment of a certain nature and degree; when he/she is mistaken about the partner's identity), then he/she is not legally consenting.

 Attempted sexual violation and assault with intent to commit sexual violation are also punished (Article 129).

 Article 129A is entitled Sexual conduct with consent induced by certain threats and makes it illegal for a person to have sexual connection with another person or to do an indecent act on another person when the accused knows that the other person has been induced to consent to the connection/act by threat.
 However, a person is guilty of this crime "if (and only if) he or she knows that the other person has been induced to consent" to the sexual connection/indecent act "by an express or implied threat."
 Subsection (5), (a), (b), (c) of this article defines "threat" for the purpose of this article.

 Article 135 outlaws Indecent assault.
 Article 138 outlaws Sexual exploitation of a person with a significant impairment.